senlin/so-mobile-map-widget/readme.txt

 3. Manually enter your Current Location (for example if you don't have your GPS turned on)
 4. Choose the most suitable route and via which mode of transport (where available)
 5. The start of the route including directions at the bottom of the screen
-6. Choosing a different route on Satelite view
+6. Choosing a different route on Satellite view

 == Changelog ==

+= 2016.11.29 =

+* November 29, 2016
+* fix typo in settings that link to help map to get coordinates
+* update URL to help map
+* remove version check
+* tested up to WP 4.7

 = 2016.3.31 =